nbhasker/Natural-Gas-Consumption-Web-site/README.md

 If there is missing data for a few hours, the consumption is evenly apportioned out over the intervening hours so that there isn't a misleading usage spike in the hourly consumption graphs.
 But this is not done over days if data is missing for several days.
 So in that case the daily consumption graph will show a spike.

+The meters are assumed to roll-over at 999999 and this is handled.
+If your meter has a different roll-over point the code will have to be modified suitably.

 ## Acknowledgments
 This is obviously built on some amazing foundational software!